Muzeum Gross-Rosen w Rogoźnicy - Archiwum (z siedzibą w Wałbrzychu)

 The archive of the Gross-Rosen Museum possesses the following kinds of documents:

-- Writting documents (the camp's death-registers, diaries and relations of the prisoners, the transport checklists of the prisoners, the copies of trial-records concerning the camp (after 1945), collections of various documents (mostly letters of the former prisoners) created after 1945, the extracts of the death-registers concerning the prisoners.
+- Written documents (the camp's death-registers, diaries and testimonies of the prisoners, the transport checklists of the prisoners, the copies of trial records concerning the camp (after 1945), collections of various documents (mostly letters of the former prisoners) created after 1945, the extracts of the death registers concerning the prisoners.

 - Questionnaires concerning the life in the camp prepared by the Museum.

 - The letters (also: written beyond camp censorship, so-called grypsy).

 - Photographs: photographs of the camp and its branches, the prisoners and members of the staff.

 - The maps of the camp.
 The archive comprises above all secondary documentation in the form of copies (microfilms, photocopies, scans) from other archives, at present some 10,000 items.
 Among its original documents there are books of deaths, transport and evacuation lists, some 3,000 letters from the camp, and over 600 photographs.
 It sources other materials through painstaking research in the archives of the Polish Red Cross, the IPN, the State Archives, and the archives of other museums of martyrdom.
 At its foundation, a questionnaire was composed for former prisoners for the purpose of gathering and supplementing their biographical details.
 The museum also records eye-witness accounts and interviews on audio and video tape.
 All information on ex-prisoners is entered into a centralized computer database, which contains the names of more than 100,000 prisoners.